alexshag/ortho/aptread/README.txt

 -----------

 There is 'wpnavapt.txt' file that hold airport's data in PMDG format.
 It has more than 33 thousand records.

-If you have an installation of PMDG product the file is placed in 'NavData' folder.
-It is likely to have some tool for searching airport's data if such huge database without open it directly.
+This file is protected by copyright and cannot be distributed freely.
+However, if you have an installation of PMDG product the file is placed in 'NavData' folder.
+It is desirable to have some kind of tool to search for data in such a huge database without having to open it directly.

 The program search any given airport in the file and display these data.